 Evolutionary Economics ...
 Dixieland Jazz ... any interest ?
+There is an evolutionary explanation for everything.

 I guess you may think that economics and jazz are a bit 'way out' but they can be fascinating subjects for the study of evolution ... are they really adaptations? ... here you will find a light hearted Darwinian look see ...